For information on winter intensives that are being delivered partially or fully on campus, please refer to the COVID-19 page.

 Participants continue to be provided with opportunities to observe demonstrations of quality teaching, by lead / expert teachers from the school or nearby schools.
 Clinical Specialists and Transition Mentors organise these demonstrations as well as providing regular feedback on teaching practice and professional conduct.

 Through direct practical engagement, participants continue to develop and enhance their understanding of the Australian Professional Standards for Teachers (APST) and demonstrate evidence to support the attainment of these standards.
-This subject also enables participants to prepare for the attainment of full teacher registration by undertaking assessment tasks that are linked to the Victorian Institute of Teachers (VIT) process for full registration and that comply with registration requirements.
+This subject also enables participants to prepare for the attainment of full teacher registration by undertaking assessment tasks, including Elements 1-3 of the Assessment for Graduate Teachers (AfGT), that are linked to the Victorian Institute of Teachers (VIT) process for full registration and that comply with registration requirements.

 Intended learning outcomes

 On completion of this subject, participants should be able to: